StatisticalRethinkingJulia/StructuralCausalModels.jl/docs/src/walkthrough.md

 The DAG pdf is [here](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl/blob/master/docs/src/marks.pdf).

-In this case a DataFrame with observed values has been provided and the related covariance matrix has been computed and stored in the DAG object:
+In this example a DataFrame with observed values has been provided and the related covariance matrix will be computed and stored in the DAG object:
 ```julia
 display(dag.s)